nitishkthakur/automlib/README.md

 However, instead of providing a separate function/method for optimization, in automlib, it has been incorporated as part of the model wrapper.
 So there is no need to perform optimization separately - all we have to do is call the **fit** method and automlib optimizes the model automatically.

+# Description
+automlib currently contains the following model classes:
+* psoregressor
+* psoclassifier

+Both the classes use a lightgbm Gradient Boosting model(https://lightgbm.readthedocs.io/en/latest/) and a particle swarm optimization api from pyswarm(https://pythonhosted.org/pyswarm/) wrapped inside the psoregressor and psoclassifier class to produce the models.
+Following are some of the key parameters to set in the model(reasonable defaults are already set but one can experiment with different settings):
+* population: Number of trial solutions to pursue at each iteration(default 30)
+* maxiter: Maximum number of iterations to consider before terminating the search(default 100)
+* minfunc: Minimum change in MSE(Mean Squared Error) of model before assuming convergence(default 1e-3).

+Increasing population and maxiter will yield better quality models but will take longer to produce results.
+Increasing the population parameter is more likely to give good results hovever, than increasing maxiter.

 ### How to Use
 Initialize model:
 ```